jiaqi-feng-guo/dui-constructions/README.md

-# dui-constructions
-This folder provides information on accessing the Python and R scripts used in my PhD study.
-The source code for these scripts is hosted on GitHub, an online code repository platform.

 # PhD Study Code Repository

 This repository provides information on accessing the Python and R scripts used in my PhD study.
 The source code for these scripts is hosted on GitHub, an online code repository platform.